Rare drop in NRA election spending as gun-limit groups rise

 The organization was riding high after the 2016 election, with a strong supporter in the White House and Republicans in charge of both the House and Senate.

-But 2018 has proved to be a tumultuous year for the NRA, which has been faced with boycotts from parts of corporate America in the wake of mass shootings and an investigation into what federal authorities allege were covert Russian agents seeking to influence the 2016 election to benefit Trump by courting NRA officials and funneling money through the group.
+But 2018 has proved to be a tumultuous year for the NRA.
+The group has faced boycotts from parts of corporate America in the wake of mass shootings, as well as an investigation into what federal authorities allege were covert Russian agents seeking to influence the 2016 election to benefit Trump by courting NRA officials and funneling money through the group.

 Publicly, the NRA has portrayed itself as being in financial distress because of deep-pocketed liberal opposition to guns and what it calls the mainstream media "spewing toxic lies" about the group.
 Over the summer, the organization raised its annual dues fees from $40 to $45 — the second increase in two years.